Democrats Reveal Radical Platform: ‘Biden a Doorway, Not a Destination’

 It also details eliminating “restrictive local zoning rules that keep housing and schools segregated by race and class,” while calling for aid for black families, and other people of color harmed by “redlining” in buying homes.

-The second section calls for extending expanded unemployment insurance and ensuring its availability for all, “regardless of immigration status,” until jobs return.
+The second section calls for expanded unemployment insurance and ensuring its availability for all, “regardless of immigration status,” until jobs return.
 It also bans evictions, foreclosures or utility shut-offs while calling to cancel all rent and suspend debt payments “during the current pandemic.”

 In addition to “direct federal funding to states and cities to prevent layoffs and cuts to schools, hospitals, and other public services when we need them most,” school reopenings are to be delayed “until the virus subsides” and care is to be provided for the most vulnerable “especially the homeless, migrants, people with disabilities, trans people, and survivors of domestic and sexual violence.”